Congratulations to the thousands of swimmers who took part in the 2019 Children with Cancer UK Swim Serpentine. We hope

-The Final Instructions e-magazine will be e-mailed to all participants and available to download ahead of the 2019 event and are available to view below.
+Final Instructions for swimmers will be e-mailed to all participants ahead of the 2019 event and are available to view below.

 Swimmers set off at the following times at the 2019 Children with Cancer UK Swim Serpentine.
 Please note times are subject to change.

 Swimmers with Disabilities